akshaysingh02/tours/README.md

-# tours
+# Natours
-Fictional website which provide tour service for the different parts of the world
+Project completely based on learning sass (scss), The landing page for the fictional company that provides the tour facility